Image Processing and Computer Vision (IPCV)

-- Pazmany Peter Catholic University (PPCU): MSc degree in Engineering Information Technology; specialization in IPCV.
+- Pazmany Peter Catholic University (PPCU): MSc degree in Computer Science Engineering; specialization in Image Processing and Computer Vision.

-- Universidad Autónoma de Madrid (UAM): Master degree in ICT Research and Innovation (i2-ICT).
+- Universidad Autónoma de Madrid (UAM): International Joint Master Degree in Image Processing and Computer Vision.

-- University of Bordeaux (UBx): Master degree in "Informatique" (Computer Science); specialization in IPCV.
+- University of Bordeaux (UBx): Master degree in "Informatique" (Computer Science); Image Processing and Computer Vision.